Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: IAM-015

 To secure your AWS environment and adhere to IAM best practices ensure that the AWS root account user is not using access keys to perform API requests to access cloud resources or billing information.
-Trend Micro Cloud One™ – Conformity strongly recommends removing any existing root key pairs and instead use individual IAM users for accessing resources within your AWS cloud account.
+Trend Cloud One™ – Conformity strongly recommends removing any existing root key pairs and instead use individual IAM users for accessing resources within your AWS cloud account.

 This rule can help you with the following compliance standards: